geoant1/UCL_renewLibraryBooks_noFines/README.md

 ```
 sudo mv <location of your chromedriver> /Users/'your user name'/anaconda2/bin
 ```
+* NB: always make sure you have the latest version of the driver if your chrome gets updated

 ### Usage:
 * Don't forget to change the path for the logout file in the record() method of Renew_library.py